KoBeWi/Godot-Ref-Serializer/README.md

 ```GDScript
 var data := RefSerializer.serialize_object(item)
 ```
 This method returns a Dictionary that represents the object.
 It contains `$type` field that holds the object's type and a key for each object's property.
 Note that RefCounted does not support `@export` annotation, so it just stores all defined properties.
-By default a property is not stored if it's equal to its default value.
-You can change this behavior by changing `RefSerializer.serialize_defaults` to `true`.
-Checking defaults has some performance impact, so you can consider this option if you don't care about storage size.

 Serialization is recursive.
 If your RefCounted has another RefCounted in a variable, including inside Array or a Dictionary, it will be serialized too.